Skip to Content

 Test Every System on the RV

-Test the plumbing including all sinks, showers (indoor and outdoor), and toilet.
-Test the propane stove – light it and make sure it’s working well.
+Test the plumbing, including all sinks, showers (indoor and outdoor), and toilets.
+Test the propane stove by lighting it and ensuring it’s working correctly.
 Test the air conditioner and the heater.
-Test every outlet to make sure they’re all functional.
+Test each outlet to ensure they’re all functional.
 Have an inverter?
 Which outlets does it power? (on some RVs, it’s all of them… on others, just one!)

-Test the rooftop vent fans – open them all and run them.
+Test the rooftop vent fans by opening them all and running them.
 Open and close the gate valves if possible to make sure they’re operating smoothly.
 If you can connect to a city water connection while you’re testing everything, do so.

 A man testing a system from the exterior of his RV